hsluytergaethje/speaker_identification/documentation/rule_description.md

 speaker was attributed to the STW unit.
 Since this variant was imprecise, it was not applied in the final system.

+### Single-Subject-Sieve
-The single-subject-sieve is not restricted to the notion of candidates and only relies on the concept of the speaker being an acting entity.
+The `single-subject-sieve` is not restricted to the notion of candidates and only relies on the concept of the speaker being an acting entity.
 For simplicity, we assume all subjects to be acting entities.
-In this way, the sieve helps to overcome the limitations of the precompiled word lists and the automatically generated [pos]{acronym-label="pos" acronym-form="singular+abbrv"}-tags.
+In this way, the sieve helps to overcome the limitations of the precompiled word lists and the automatically generated POS-tags.
 If there is only one subject in the given context, the speaker is attributed to the subject, as shown in example 11.